kite-sdk/kite-docs/API-Overview.md

 ### DatasetReader

 `DatasetReader` retrieves records in a dataset for inspection and processing.
-It has methods that support iterating through the records as they are read.
+It has supports iterating through the records as they are read.

 This code snippet shows the code you use to load a dataset, then print each record to the console.